Frequently Asked Questions About Criminal Defense

 Being charged with a crime can be terrifying if you don’t know what to expect.
 Here are answers to some questions clients frequently ask.
 Please contact J. Kippa Law, LLC, for a free consultation about your specific case.

 Do I need a lawyer for my first OWI?

 While it is true that in Wisconsin an OWI is typically a civil offense, you would be wise to seek the assistance of an attorney.
 Under certain circumstances, even a first-offense OWI can be charged criminally.
 It is of critical importance that you understand the difference.
 Civil forfeiture is punishable by fines and license suspensions, but not jail or probation.
-A criminal OWI will carry mandatory minimum prison and the potential for probation.
+A criminal OWI can carry mandatory minimum jail or prison time and the potential for probation.

 Penalties for a civil first offense include fines, license suspension, mandatory alcohol assessment and installation of an ignition interlock device.
 The assistance that a good attorney can provide is essential.
 At a minimum, you ought to contact an attorney to discuss the specifics of your case.

 I was not read my rights.
 Will my case get thrown out?

 No. Not being read your Miranda rights will affect any statement that you may have given, under certain circumstances, and could result in the suppression of your statement.
 It is not likely to result in a complete dismissal of your case.
 Analysis of this type of issue is very fact-specific and requires an in-depth conversation with an attorney.

 I am not charged with a felony.
 Even if I am convicted of a lesser crime, will it affect my right to possess a firearm?

 Possibly.
 Federal statutes can implicate your ability to own or even possess a gun if the crime for which you are charged meets the definition of a violent crime of domestic abuse.
 So even though Wisconsin law only prohibits possession of a firearm by a convicted felon, federal law may prevent you from possessing a gun, depending on the facts of your case.